Does Stress Cause Acne? The Connection Between Stress and Breakouts

 Does Stress Really Cause Acne?

-Acne develops because of several factors working together, including:
+Acne develops because several factors can work together, including:

 • Inflammation

-This is why people who already have acne may notice more frequent or more severe breakouts during stressful periods.
+This is why people who already have acne may notice more frequent or more inflamed breakouts during stressful periods.

 Dermatologist's Insight

-Excess oil can mix with dead skin cells and clog pores, increasing the likelihood of acne breakouts.
+Excess sebum can combine with dead skin cells inside hair follicles and contribute to clogged pores and acne breakouts.

 Stress often affects sleep patterns.